Postpartum bodies: Things you should know and how you can prepare

-Postpartum bodies are full of just as many mysteries as pregnancy bodies; however, many women are still in the dark about the realities of what having a baby does to their bodies.
+Postpartum bodies are full of just as many mysteries as pregnancy bodies; however, many of us are still in the dark about the realities of what having a baby does to their bodies.
 Postpartum bodies are leaky, swollen, bulgy, saggy, scarred, and incredible.
-But, what’s really going on after giving birth?
-Below is a list of 5 things that no one tells you about your postpartum body.
+But, what’s really going on after giving birth and how can you prepare?

 1. Tears and stitches

-More times than not, giving birth results in some tearing “down there”.
-While this doesn’t happen to everyone, it is normal to experience small tearing, or in some cases, tearing all the way down to the anus.
+More often than not, giving birth results in some vaginal tearing.
+While this doesn’t happen to everyone, it's normal to experience small tearing, or in some cases, tearing all the way down to the anus.
 Doctors will stitch these tears which will help you to heal; however, these stitches can make post-pregnancy pooping, peeing, and even sitting feel sore.

 Don’t panic though!
 These tears and stitches often heal quickly.